 Every novel I’ve ever written starts with the idea that there is not enough material to write three or four hundred pages.
 I don’t want to write something that long because it will complicate my life for at least a year, probably more like two before I’m happy with the ending.
 It’s far easier to condense the idea into a short story and move on.

 However…, once the characters start coming to life, doing what they do and saying what they say, the story begins to tell itself.
 Before long, a hundred pages has been written and it’s no longer a short story.
 The hook has been set.
+I follow them along on whatever path they’re taking and, novels anyway, I never have any idea where the story will end.

 Not that I like it.
 I agonize over every novel until it’s done and then feel empty when it’s gone.
 Common sense would say, get over it.
 Do something else for once.
 Right.